 Introduction

-Reporting Vulnerability
+Reporting a Vulnerability

 If you identify a vulnerability in our products, please submit a detailed report via our Support Portal.
+Your report will help us improve the security of our products.

-Steps submit a VAPT report:
+Steps to submit a VAPT report:

-2. Gather Ncessary Information like:
+2. Gather Necessary Information like:

 • Product name and version